PhindileX/netlifypw/README.md

 # netlifypw
-Persona; website to be hosted on netlify
+Personal website to be hosted on netlify